Distributed Wind Power: Scope, Challenges & Future

 Economic Barriers

-• High Initial Costs: The upfront cost of installing small-scale wind turbines remains a significant hurdle, often deterring individuals and small businesses from investing.
+- High Initial Costs: The initial cost of installing small-scale wind turbines is still a high barrier, discouraging individuals and small enterprises from investing.

-• Limited Financing Options: Unlike solar energy, where leasing and power purchase agreements (PPAs) are widely available, financing options for distributed wind remain limited.
+- Limited Financing Options: In contrast to solar power, where leasing and power purchase agreements (PPAs) are common, financing for distributed wind is limited.

 Technical Challenges